Financial Aid FAQ

 What happens after I file?

-The processor will send a Student Aid Report (SAR).
+The Department of Education will send a Student Aid Report (SAR).
 When you receive this, check it for errors.
-Correct any errors online or give your corrected SAR to your advisor.
-The Financial Aid Processing Center will notify you of any further steps you made need to take.
+Correct any errors online.
+The Financial Aid Office will notify you of any further steps you may need to take.
 You may have to complete and submit one or more of the following as part of the verification process:

 - Institutional Verification Form (IVF) - all sections and signatures

 - U.S. Federal Income Tax Return, signed - student and parent (if applicable)

 Additional information may be required, based on your application status.
 Keep copies of all income materials used to prepare your FAFSA.
-Respond promptly to all requests for information from Davenport and from Michigan or Indiana Higher Education Assistance Authority.
-You may receive requests for information from both places.
-Submission of documents to one location will not satisfy the requests from both.
+Respond promptly to all requests for information from Davenport.

 Do I have to reapply for financial aid each year?